Private Practice (TV series)

 Private Practice is an American medical drama television series that aired on the American Broadcasting Company for six seasons from September 26, 2007, to January 22, 2013.
 A spin-off of Grey's Anatomy, the series takes place at Seaside Health & Wellness Center (formerly Oceanside Wellness Group) and chronicles the life of Dr. Addison Montgomery, played by Kate Walsh, as she leaves Seattle Grace Hospital in order to join a private practice, located in Los Angeles.
-Private Practice also revolves around Addison's co-workers at Oceanside Wellness Center, and how they deal with patients and the practice while still finding time to live their everyday lives.
+Private Practice also revolves around Addison's co-workers at Seaside Health & Wellness Center, and how they deal with patients and the practice while still finding time to live their everyday lives.

-The series was created by Shonda Rhimes, who also serves as executive producer, alongside Betsy Beers, Mark Gordon, Mark Tinker, Craig Turk, and Steve Blackman, who served as showrunners due to Rhimes's duties on Grey's Anatomy.
+The series was created by Shonda Rhimes, who also served as executive producer, alongside Betsy Beers, Mark Gordon, Mark Tinker, Craig Turk, and Steve Blackman, who served as showrunners due to Rhimes's duties on Grey's Anatomy.

 On May 11, 2012, Private Practice was renewed for a sixth season.
 The sixth season was the only one not to feature Tim Daly and was announced on October 19, 2012, to be the final season.
 The series finale aired on January 22, 2013.
-Reruns can be seen in syndication on some local ABC stations and can be streamed on Hulu.
+Reruns can be seen in syndication on some local ABC stations and can be streamed on Hulu and Disney Plus.